ThomasRutzer/mntns/README.md

 # 👋 Hello my friend,

 nice to see you!
-This is public source code of my personal experiment, I name **mntns**!
+This is public source code of my personal experiment, I call **mntns**!
 Its currently seperated into two repositories.
-This one and [Repo](https://github.com/ThomasRutzer/mntns), basically the 3D landscape.
+This one and [mntns landscape](https://github.com/ThomasRutzer/mntns).

 [View it](https://thomasrutzer.github.io/mntns/dist/)

+With "ship early, ship often" in mind, I released a first working version, which is currently undergoing some refactoring.
-I hope I have time and creativity (and skills😉) to add some more features from now on.
+After that, I hope I will find some time (and ideas😉) to add some more features from now on.
 And since it´s kind of experimental, please be aware of that:

 **During my daytime job, I´m really focused to provide a good